 - One of the most important techniques employed by Suzuki teachers is that of learning to play the instrument by ear.
 This approach allows the child and parent to focus on how they are playing rather than on what they are playing.
 In other words, the goal of a Suzuki student is to focus on how well you can do something rather than on what you are able to do.

-When appropriate, we teach with a varied approach and love diversifying my curriculum.
+When appropriate, we teach with a varied approach and love diversifying our curriculum.
 We think it is important to introduce students to different styles, genres, and time periods of music.
 This is mostly done through varied repertoire, sight-reading, and music theory.
 We enjoy nurturing special interests, and exploring new ideas and techniques with students.
 We think it is necessary to introduce violin and viola as a part of the whole for a huge musical world, and when possible we encourage students and families to explore this world together.

 We believe that music is an absolutely integral part of education and life for children as well as adults.
 Overcoming the challenges that we meet while learning to play an instrument equips us with problem-solving skills that carry over to many other aspects of life.
 It creates discipline in a fun and nurturing learning environment and helps develop creativity.